 Exercises that warm the muscles and prepare the body for vigorous activity.

-A term quite frequently used to describe the pace of a pass.
+A comprehensive term used quite frequently to describe the pace of a pass.

 The outside forwards who play to the sides of the strikers and whose primary task is to provide them with accurate crossing passes so they can shoot at the goal; often the fastest players and best dribblers on a team.
 Attackers who play on the wings/flanks of the field.